siddhesht795/sweepr/README.md

   - **Multi-Language Support:** Cleans up Node.js (`node_modules`) and (soon) Python (`venv`, `__pycache__`).
   - **Smart Activity Scan:** Checks code file timestamps, not just `README.md` or `.env` files.
-  - **Storage Calculation:** Scans the size of each dependency folder and shows you the total space you'll reclaim.
+  - **Soft Delete (Safer):** Moves folders to your system Trash/Recycle Bin by default, so you can undo mistakes.
-  - **Configurable Defaults:** Run `sweepr config` to set your default inactivity period and scan path.
+  - **Modern UI:** Beautiful terminal output with spinners, colors, and clear summaries.
-  - **Dry Run Mode:** Includes a `--dry-run` flag to see what would be deleted, with zero risk.
+  - **Configurable Defaults:** Run `sweepr config` to set your preferred inactivity period, path, and safety settings.
-  - **Interactive Mode:** Use the `-i` flag to approve or deny the deletion of *each folder* one by one.
+  - **Interactive Mode:** Use `-i` to approve or deny each folder one by one.
-  - **Recursive:** Scans all sub-folders to find every project, no matter how deeply nested.
+  - **Dry Run Mode:** Use `--dry-run` to see exactly what would happen without touching a single file.

 -----